 A hotel with a long tradition

-To talk about Hotel Bécquer in Seville is to talk about historical wealth and tradition.
-However, it is also a reference of modernity and comfort and a hotel with many future projects.
+To talk about the Bécquer Hotel in Seville is to talk about historical richness and tradition… but it also refers to modernity, comfort, and a hotel with numerous future projects.

-Hotel Bécquer has continued with the tradition of other hotels whose origins go back to the 19th century.
-Among them is Hotel Cecil Oriente, a hotel located on Plaza Nueva that closed its doors in 1970.
-The family who owned it sold it a year later in order to build Hotel Bécquer, on Calle Reyes Católicos, where the old palatial home of the Marquises of Las Torres used to be, owned by the Hon.
-Mrs. Elvira Marañón y Jiménez and the Hon.
-Mr. Andrés Lasso de la Vega y Quintanilla.
+The Bécquer Hotel continues the tradition of other hotel establishments whose origins date back to the 19th century.
+Among them was the Cecil Oriente Hotel, located in Plaza Nueva, which operated until 1970.
+The family sold it a year later to build the Bécquer Hotel on Reyes Católicos Street, on the site formerly occupied by the palace-house of the Marquises of Torres de la Pressa, Mrs. Elvira Marañón y Jiménez and Mr. Andrés Lasso de la Vega y Quintanilla.

 A hotel with character

-These additions were intended to be an inclusion of original and artistic elements in the hotel’s decoration, giving it a special and unique character.
+With these additions, the goal was to incorporate original and artistic elements into the hotel’s decoration, giving it a special and distinctive character.

 The Bécquer Hotel is owned by a Sevillian family with a long history in the hospitality industry, with roots dating back to the early 20th century, managing hotel establishments in the cities of Madrid and Seville.

 With a future outlook, the owning family of the Bécquer Hotel acquired two buildings on Paseo de Cristóbal Colón in the city, where the prestigious architects Cruz and Ortiz built the current Kivir Hotel.
 Recently opened in 2019, it consists of 31 exclusive rooms, a pool, restaurant, and terrace with magnificent views of the Guadalquivir River and the popular Triana neighborhood.
 For more information, you can visit their

 Gustavo Adolfo Bécquer